Last updated: May 4, 2026

 How much does the Mississippi Landscape Horticulturist License cost?

-The license itself is free – Mississippi charges no fee for the Landscape Horticulturist License.
-However, you must pass two exams (free if taken on paper at the BPI office; $55 each if computer-based), obtain a $1,000 surety bond (premium around $100), and maintain general liability insurance.
+The license itself costs nothing — MDAC charges no fee for the Landscape Horticulturist License.
+Out-of-pocket costs: two exams (free if taken on paper at the BPI office; $55 each if computer-based), a $1,000 surety bond (approximately $100 flat-rate annual premium from any surety company), and proof of general liability insurance.
 Contact MDAC Bureau of Plant Industry at mdac.ms.gov.

 Do landscapers need workers’ compensation in Mississippi?